 Here's a sobering statistic: According to the National Fire Protection Association, home cooking fires more than triple on Thanksgiving Day compared to an average day.
 Many of these incidents involve ovens that showed warning signs homeowners either missed or ignored.
-A simple oven safety audit now—while there's still time for repairs—can protect your family and ensure your holiday cooking goes off without a hitch.
+A quick oven safety audit now—while there's still time to schedule repairs—can protect your family and keep your holiday cooking on track.

 Gas Oven Warning Signs That Demand Immediate Attention

-Gas ovens are workhorses in many Connecticut kitchens, but they come with unique safety considerations that require vigilance.
-These are the oven safety red flags that should never be ignored:
+Gas ovens are workhorses in many Connecticut kitchens, but they come with unique safety considerations that require regular vigilance.
+These are the red flags that should never be ignored:

 Flame Color and Gas Smell

 - Yellow or orange flames: A properly functioning gas oven produces steady blue flames.
 Yellow or orange flames indicate incomplete combustion, which can produce dangerous carbon monoxide.
-This is especially concerning in Connecticut's tightly sealed homes during winter months when ventilation is minimal.
+This is especially concerning in Connecticut's tightly sealed winter homes where ventilation is minimal.

 - Rotten egg smell: Natural gas is odorless, but utility companies add mercaptan to help detect leaks.
 If you smell sulfur or rotten eggs near your oven, leave your home immediately and call your gas company's emergency line.
 For Eversource customers in Connecticut, that number is 1-800-989-0900.